 - Activities/occupations that require prolonged sitting or standing.

-Cutaneous Laser Therapy Before and After Photo
+Cutaneous Laser Therapy Before & After

 This type of surface laser treatment is best for spider veins and tiny varicose veins that are just under the skin’s surface.
 On the face, these can also be known as facial telangiectases (small dilated blood vessels).
 Laser therapy is the best solution for these.